Applicable plans

 Add an operator then type in another number or choose from the list again.

-When you're done creating your formula, click "Create" to apply it to every item in your collection.
+When you're done creating your formula, click "Create" to apply it to every item in your list.

 How formulas can be applied